-Canada’s only publicly traded wine maker a ‘boring,’ but reliable, bet
+This Canadian wine maker a ‘boring,’ but reliable, bet

-Investors looking for a "boring, simple company" with strong brands in a growing, recession-proof sector may want to look into Andrew Peller Ltd., Canada's only publicly traded wine maker.
+Investors looking for a "boring, simple company" with strong brands in a growing, recession-proof sector may want to look into Andrew Peller Ltd..

 Shares of the Grimsby, Ont.-based company behind its namesake wines and brands such as Thirty Bench, Sandhill and Wayne Gretzky Estates, are up about 5 per cent over the past year, now trading around $11.70.
 The stock has fluctuated between $10.13 and $13 over the past 12 months, taking into consideration a three-for-one share split in mid-October last year.